hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 experimenting with human echolocation---in other words, becoming practical ethologists---Nagel's claims becomes less intuitive, since the imaginative obstructions do not seem fundamental.
-This closely parallels Daniel Dennett's amusing notion of "heterophenomenology" in
+This closely parallels Daniel Dennett's notion of "heterophenomenology" in
 [his reply to Nagel](https://ase.tufts.edu/cogstud/dennett/papers/what_is_it_like_to_be_a_bat.pdf), so we will adopt this term for ethologists who try to experience the inner life of other animals.